 Depending on what your needs are, you can download an installer version of HWMonitor or a portable one.
 If you choose the installer version, know that the setup process is short and uneventful, so you don’t have to worry about that.

 Personally, we prefer the portable version, since there’s less tampering with our registry (none) and this version doesn’t create any additional files or folders on our PC.
 It’s less of a headache for the same end result.
 However, note that you’ll probably need an archive extractor if Windows’ built-in one doesn’t cut it for you.

-Free hardware monitor
+Free hardware monitoring tool

-It’s worth mentioning that HWMonitor is entirely free, so you don’t need to worry about hidden costs, fees, and the such.
+It’s worth mentioning that HWMonitor is entirely free, so you don’t need to worry about hidden costs, fees, and such.
 However, know that a premium version of this app exists, and it provides you with a bunch of additional features.
 Namely:

 Remote monitoring feature: lets you monitor the sensors of several PCs or Android devices via simple TCP/IP connection

 Generate logging graphs: lets you save monitoring data by generating bitmap files out of logging graphs

 Enhanced user interface: lets you edit the labels of sensors, display sensors in your system tray, and more

 As you can see, the amount of extra features it adds isn’t huge, but they can make a difference, especially if you were planning on being a distant observant.
 And by that, we mean monitoring your system remotely, of course.

 Although the information displayed within the app’s main window might confuse you if you’re a novice, the interface is clear-cut and packs intuitive controls.
 There are not many operations you can perform, to begin with, so you don’t have to worry about handling the app too much.